carbonblack/cbapi-python/docs/index.rst

-- **Better support for multiple Cb servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Carbon Black Enterprise Protection or Response servers.
+- **Better support for multiple Cb servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Cb Protection or Response servers.

 API Credentials